 coefficients of drag and lift versus angle of attack with Re as a parameter.
 Note that the LVDTs measure the forces normal and parallel to the wind direction, and the lift and drag forces (on a rocket, not an airfoil) are normal and parallel to the rocket direction.

 Section 4 – The Rocket Pitot Tube

 There is a rocket nose cone and payload section of a medium rocket which contains a Pitot and a static port.
 Flexible tubes can be connected to the two ports to exit from the back of the payload section.
 Using either the circuit you built in the OpAmp Lab or the circuit below calibrate one of the the MPX53DP sensors as a velocity sensor.
+You can increase the gain on the AD623, or add another non-inverting amplifier on the output if you signal range is too small.
+You can also replace the 56 kΩ — 10 kΩ voltage divider with a 50 kΩ trim pot if you want to adjust the DC offset.
 Gather the data using a myDAQ.
 You can either run the two pressure tubes outside the wind tunnel chamber or place the circuitry inside and run the electrical connections outside the wind tunnel chamber.

 - Measure the output from the Pitot tube sensor for a series of airspeeds.

 - Plot and fit the data.
 Do the data follow the expected theoretical curve?
 Explain any discrepancies.